 From Alaska to the Negev Desert, cooperation between Israeli and American militaries is putting U.S. troops in harm’s way.

 By Philip Giraldi

 Philip Giraldi is a former CIA counter-terrorism specialist and military intelligence officer and a columnist and television commentator.
 He is also the executive director of the Council for the National Interest.
-Giraldi also submits articles that can be found on the website of the Unz Review.
+Other articles by Giraldi can be found on the website of the Unz Review.